sco1/zwom/README.md

 ### Syntax & Keywords
 Like Zwift's built-in workout builder, the ZWO minilang is a block-based system.
 Blocks are specified using a `<tag> {<block contents>}` format supporting arbitrary whitespace.

+Inline comments are also supported, denoted by a leading `;`.

 ### Workout Metadata
 Each ZWO file must begin with a `META` block containing comma-separated parameters: